Top 8 Mock Rut Scrape Fails

 I admit that I have never seen a natural scrape made under a dangling vine to act as a licking branch– but his videos prove that deer do use his scrapes with the hanging vines.
 He likes to make a scrape in a good location for his stand, then destroy natural scrapes within 30-50 yards to encourage the deer to use his scrape.

-He spends the first 4 and a half minutes talking at great length about the benefits of mock scrapes, why & where to make them, etc. before he starts covering the fails that brought us viewers to his video.
+He spends the first 4 and a half minutes talking at great length about the benefits of mock scrapes, why and where to make them, before he starts covering the fails that brought us viewers to his video.

 His list of fails include:

 - Hanging the licking branch/vine too high (9:27)

 - Placing the scrape off to the side of a trail rather than in it (11:40)

 - Hanging the licking branch/vine diagonally or horizontal rather than vertically (12:40)

 - Using a licking branch/vine that’s too light, so it moves around too much when the deer use it (14:45)